dandan950/Project-Data-Science-in-Bioinformatics-/README.md

 in`workflow2`</br>
     - workflow2/snakefile: this is code of pipeline (de novo assembly pipeline), using snakemake to manage.</br>
     - workflow2/envs/mapping.yaml: is the environment
-- `env.sh` : configuration environment automatically and install pangolin, bwa and snakemake automatically.
+- `env.sh` : configuration environment automatically and install pangolin, bwa, mamba and snakemake automatically.
 - `main.py`: link the pipeline 1 and pipeline2, connect snakefile, pangolin，generate midresult ,which used in pipeline1, and display results.

 Note: branch `de-novo-assembly` is just backup of pipeline 2.